mcguffin/acf-wp-objects/README.md

 Integrate WordPress Objects objects into ACF.

  - Add options to several ACF Fields allowing to edit the Post Title and Content, Site Title, Description and Logo, ...
- - Post Type and Taxonomy Select fields
+ - Select fields for Post Types and Taxonomies